dharmeshkakadia/eris/libraries/compilers/lllc-server/README.md

 # Features

-- language agnostic (currently supports lll, serpent; solidity coming soon)
+- language agnostic (currently supports lll, serpent2.0, solidity)
+- returns ethereum abis (for serpent and solidity)
 - handles included files recursively with regex matching
 - client side and server side caching
 - configuration file with per-language options
 - local proxy server for compiling from languages other than go
+- easily extensible to new languages

 Eris Industries' own public facing LLLC-server (at http://lllc.erisindustries.com) is hardcoded into the source, so you can start compiling ethereum language right out of the box with no extra tools required.